kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 ### Upload Files by Calling the API Directly

 Uploading a file directly via the REST API requires knowledge of handling files in your preferred programming language.
 The [Kaltura Client Libraries](https://developer.kaltura.com/api-docs/#/Client%20Libraries) simplify constructing the REST API calls to Kaltura and provide a simple API for a simple file upload request.
 However, if you'd like to support chunked file upload and pause-resume in your application, you will need to handle the file-chunking according to your preferred programming language standards.

-> If you're using Java, follow the information in the article on [chunked uploads in the Java reference implementation](https://github.com/kaltura/Sample-Kaltura-Chunked-Upload-Java) to achieve chunked file upload in your Java application.
+> If you're using Java, to achieve a chunked file upload in your Java application follow the information in [chunked uploads in the Java reference implementation](https://github.com/kaltura/Sample-Kaltura-Chunked-Upload-Java).

-Follow the recipe below to learn how to use the file upload API:
+To learn how to use the file upload API, follow the recipe below:

 {% onebox https://developer.kaltura.com/recipes/upload/embed#/start %}

 ## Working with Media Entries
 After uploading your file, you will have created a [KalturaMediaEntry](https://developer.kaltura.com/api-docs/#/KalturaMediaEntry) object by calling the [media.add](https://developer.kaltura.com/api-docs/#/media.add) action, and then assigned the uploaded file to this media entry by calling the [media.addContent](https://developer.kaltura.com/api-docs/#/media.addContent) action.

-Now that you have content in your account, you will want to implement a library search in order to create galleries or search for media discovery.
+Now that you have content in your account, you will want to implement a library search to create galleries or search for media discovery.
 The main service you will be working with is the [media service](https://developer.kaltura.com/api-docs/#/media).

 ### Searching Entries - media.list
 Note that you can combine several filter parameters together to further narrow down your search results.